-The practitioner must obtain approval from a Senior Veterinary Officer (livestock) or the Primary Wildlife Coordinator (wildlife) for an individual case and provide a case report of the investigation to the Animal Biosecurity and Welfare Branch, DPIPWE to be eligible for the NSDIP subsidies.
+The practitioner must obtain approval from a Senior Veterinary Officer for an individual case and provide a case report of the investigation to the Animal Biosecurity and Welfare Branch, DPIPWE to be eligible for the NSDIP subsidies.
 It is recommended that case reports are provided using the Record Of Animal Disease Event (ROADE) form.
 Contact details for approvals are listed below.
 More details of the program as applied in Tasmania can be found in the

 Procedures for Veterinary Practitioners.